patrickjneel/swapi-box/README.md

+# Swapi-Box

 ![ScreenShot](./screenshot.png)

-## Swapi-Box was a one week individual project focusing on refining our React skills, and also a strong focus on asynchronus API calls.

-* Tech Stack: React, SASS, ES7
-* API's: SwapiAPI
+## OverView
+This was a week long solo project that had displayed characters, vehicles, and planets from the Star Wars Universe.
+It was one of my favorite projects, because we had so much creative freedom over the project.

+## Areas of Focus
+This projects was used with create-react-app, and SCSS.
+I also dealt with asynchronous API calls to fetch the data that we needed to display on the pages.
+This project really reinforced our knowledge and skills in React, and ES7 async await.